caagendaz/BME110-final/ASSIGNMENT_COVERAGE.md

 With these modifications, BioQuery NoLocal can now handle **~85-90% of the BME110 assignment programmatically or with guided links**.
 The main gaps are visual exploration tasks that require manual interaction with genome browsers.
 For GTEx expression queries, the tool provides direct portal links with clear instructions, making the manual step trivial.

+**Technology Stack**:
+- **NLP**: Google Gemini API (gemini-2.5-flash) - 10 requests/min free tier
+- **Python**: 3.12.12 (~25% faster than 3.9)
+- **Local Tools**: EMBOSS 6.6.0, BEDTools 2.31.1
+- **APIs**: Ensembl REST, NCBI BLAST, UCSC Genome Browser, GTEx Portal
+- **Packages**: BioPython 1.86, Streamlit 1.51.0, Pandas 2.3.3

 **Recommended Approach**: Use BioQuery NoLocal for all computational analysis (sequence processing, alignments, statistics, BED intersections) and gene info lookups.
 For GTEx expression, use the provided portal link and follow the instructions.
+For multi-question assignments, paste all questions at once (respecting rate limits).
 This workflow maximizes automation while acknowledging the practical limits of API access.

+**Rate Limiting Note**: Gemini free tier allows 10 requests/minute.
+For assignments with many questions, process in batches of 5-10 questions with 60-second pauses between batches.